EOS examples

 Geometry-driven leakage example showing why some contamination failures are context dependent.

-Visible residue that should not automatically be over-called as the failure cause.
+Visible residue that should not automatically be overstated as the failure cause.

 Clear circumferential barrel-crack example tied to multilayer PWB fabrication quality.